Joey Skaggs > Works > 1976 > Cathouse for Dogs

 The WABC TV piece aired, painting proprietor Skaggs as a sleaze-bag dog pimp exploiting innocent dogs for money.
 This helped to enflame more authorities, including the ASPCA, the Bureau of Animal Affairs, the NYPD Vice Squad, the Mayor’s office, and various religious and humane organizations, who were thus compelled to send out a drag net to bring down the dog whoremaster of Greenwich Village.
 Finally, a subpoena from the Attorney General’s office, complete with $2.00 for cab fare, was delivered to Skaggs’ door.

 On April 1, 1976, in answer to the subpoena, Skaggs called a press conference at the Attorney General’s office.
 He announced it was a conceptual performance piece, that the whole thing was a hoax.
 He was forced to give and swear to a deposition and the case was dropped.

 WABC TV never retracted the story, leaving millions to believe that somewhere in New York City there still exists a bordello for dogs.
 When later asked about this, the producer insisted that Skaggs said it was a hoax to avoid prosecution.
-This may have been because the documentary was nominated for, and subsequently won, an Emmy Award for hard-hitting news reporting.
+This may have been because the documentary was nominated for and subsequently won an Emmy Award for Outstanding Feature News.